BOINC/boinc/samples/nvcuda/readme.txt

 1) Open "boinc/samples/nvcuda/common.mk" with gedit
 2) Ctrl+f and search for "tuanle".
 You will find the following:

-LIBDIR     := /home/tuanle/NVIDIA_GPU_Computing_SDK/C/lib

-COMMONDIR  := /home/tuanle/NVIDIA_GPU_Computing_SDK/C/common

-SHAREDDIR  := /home/tuanle/NVIDIA_GPU_Computing_SDK/shared
-...
-...
-NVCUVIDLIB := -L/home/tuanle/NVIDIA_GPU_Computing_SDK/C/common/lib/darwin -lnvcuvid
+ROOTDIR  ?= /home/tuanle/NVIDIA_GPU_Computing_SDK

-3) Replace these above paths by appropriate paths on your machine.
+3) Replace this path by appropriate path on your machine.
 4) Done!